juantorresb/taskmanager/README.md

 2. Change the password, use the PATCH endpoint to update it
 * /api/v1/users

-Endpoints completed (you can reference to Authentication.postman_colletion.json to validate the Endpoints and requests
+Endpoints completed (you can reference to Authentication.postman_colletion.json to validate the Endpoints and requests, *REMEMBER update the Authorization Bearer Token*
 * The user can update te password.
 * The user cannot create other users with "Admin" role
 * Create task with Title.
 Description, Due Date.